 Pads and underwear

 We don’t recommend ordinary sanitary towels as protection against leakage caused by bladder problems.
-There are many pads available that are specially designed for this purpose, ranging from small ones to cope with mild leakage, to much larger pads for those who need them.
+There are many pads available that are specially designed for this purpose, ranging from small ones to cope with mild leakage, to much larger ones which hold more urine.

 Appliances for men